eSTee3/03-Challenge/README.md

-# 03-Challenge: Password Generator
+# 03 Challenge: Password Generator

 ## Description

-This application contains my current portfolio of past and present applications as they may be accessed by potential employers.
+This application will provide the end user with a password generator solution, allowing them to choose the length and character types to include within the resulting password.

 ## Table of Contents